From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With Misinformation During a Health Crisis: Data and Methods

-\textbf{Topic lexicon:} We expand our set of topic keywords by incorporating words that exhibit similarities of more than 0.6 with the initial topic seeds.
-This process yields 828 additional topic keywords.
-Next, we conduct a manual review of these keywords, identifying that 90.6\% of them are indeed relevant to the corresponding topic seeds and effectively represent the associated topics.
-Consequently, we integrate the topic seeds with these related keywords to create a comprehensive topic lexicon.
+\textbf{Topic lexicon:} We expand our set of topic keywords by incorporating words that exhibit cosine similarities of more than 0.6 with at least one of the initial topic seeds.
+This process yields 828 additional topic keywords, and they are automatically categorized into the same topics as their corresponding topic seeds.
+Additionally, we conduct a manual review of these keywords and remove ambiguous terms and abbreviations.
+For example, we remove the keyword ``reason'' from the topic ``Alternative causes,'' as it does not specify a particular alternative cause for COVID-19, whereas the keyword ``chinavirus'' is an effective term for this topic category.
+Similarly, we remove ambiguous abbreviations such as ``pres'' in the topic ``Political impacts.''
+Ultimately, we retain 90.6\% of the 828 keywords and integrate them with the topic seeds to create an extensive topic lexicon.\footnote{We repeat our analysis using the keywords without manual validation.
+The results remain consistent, further enhancing the robustness of our findings.
+The full estimation results are reported in Suppl. \ref{sec:original_topics}.}

 \textbf{Topic identification:} We utilize the topic lexicon to identify topics discussed in both news claims and their associated posts.
 As a result, 82.4\% of news claims contained at least one topic.
 Additionally, our analysis considers both the content of the source claims and the content of the corresponding posts when identifying topics in online posts.
 Consequently, 91.4\% of posts contain at least one topic.